UniversalDependencies/docs/_bg/pos/AUX_.md

 which words are counted as `AUX` should be part of the language-specific documentation.

-In Bulgarian the auxiliary verbs are varieties of the verb 'to be':
+In Bulgarian the auxiliary verbs are varieties of the verb 'to be' in both functions -- auxiliary and copular:

 - Vx# / _съм_ / _sam_ "to be"
 - Vy# /_бъда_ / _bada_ "to be"